yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 -->

 # KV Cache Routing
-This documentation explains how Key-Value (KV) cache routing works in Dynamo, providing optimized inference for large language models by intelligently directing requests to workers with the most relevant cached data while simultaneously load balancing based on utilization metrics sent by the workers.
+This document explains how Dynamo's Key-Value (KV) cache routing optimizes large language model inference by intelligently directing requests to workers with the most relevant cached data, while maintaining load balance through worker utilization metrics.

 To enable KV cache aware routing start the frontend node like this:
 ```
 python -m dynamo.frontend --router-mode kv
 ```

-The engine announces when a KV block is created or removed.
-The Dynamo router run finds the worker with the best match for those KV blocks and directs the traffic to that node.
+When KV blocks are created or removed, the engine notifies the Dynamo router, which then identifies the worker with the best matching blocks and routes traffic accordingly.

-For performance testing, compare a typical workload with `--router-mode random|round-robin` to see if it can benefit from KV-aware routing.
+To evaluate the benefits of KV-aware routing, compare your workload's performance using `--router-mode random|round-robin` against KV-aware routing.

 The KV-aware routing arguments:

-- `--kv-overlap-score-weight`: Sets the amount of weighting on overlaps with prefix caches, which directly contributes to the prefill cost.
-A large weight is expected to yield a better TTFT (at the expense of worse ITL).
-When set to 0, prefix caches are not considered at all (falling back to pure load balancing behavior on the active blocks).
+- `--kv-overlap-score-weight`: Controls the importance of prefix cache overlaps in prefill cost calculations.
+Higher values improve Time To First Token (TTFT) at the cost of Inter-Token Latency (ITL).
+When set to 0, the router ignores prefix caches and uses pure load balancing.
 Defaults to 1.

-- `--router-temperature`: Sets the temperature when randomly selecting workers to route to via softmax sampling on the router cost logits.
-Setting it to 0 (default) recovers the deterministic behavior where the min logit is picked.
+- `--router-temperature`: Controls worker selection randomness through softmax sampling of router cost logits.
+A value of 0 (default) ensures deterministic selection of the lowest-cost worker, while higher values introduce more randomness.

-- `--use-kv-events`/`--no-kv-events`: Sets whether to listen to KV events for maintaining the global view of cached blocks.
-If true (default), then we use the `KvIndexer` to listen to the block creation and deletion events.
-If false, `ApproxKvIndexer`, which assumes the kv cache of historical prompts exists for fixed time durations (hard-coded to 120s), is used to predict the kv cache hit ratio in each engine.
-Set false if your backend engine does not emit KV events.
+- `--use-kv-events`/`--no-kv-events`: Determines how the router tracks cached blocks.
+When enabled (default), uses `KvIndexer` to monitor block creation and deletion events.
+When disabled, uses `ApproxKvIndexer`, which estimates cache hits based on a fixed time window (120s).
+Disable this if your backend doesn't support KV events.

-- `--router-replica-sync`: Enables state synchronization between multiple router replicas via NATS.
-Disabled by default, and can be enabled by passing the flag in.
-When enabled, router replicas share their view of KV cache distribution and active sequences, allowing all routers to make optimal routing decisions even when requests are distributed across multiple router instances.
-This improves fault tolerance and routing accuracy in multi-router deployments.
+- `--router-replica-sync`: Enables NATS-based state synchronization between router replicas.
+When enabled, routers share their KV cache distribution and active sequence information, ensuring optimal routing decisions across multiple router instances.
+This improves fault tolerance and routing accuracy in distributed deployments.
+Disabled by default.

 ## Architecture